ReproNim/module-dataprocessing/_episodes/02-concepts.md

 > >
 > > Researchers have to be careful about variations coming from numerical software.
 > > Software engineers have to test their software for numerical variation across
-> > different Operating systems and software environments.
+> > different operating systems and software environments.
 The only way to scale
 > > this is using continuous integration approaches.
 > {: .solution}
 {: .challenge}